Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 4. Visit Playitas Beach

 Adjacent to the popular Espadilla Beach, Playitas Beach is rumored to be a favorite among LGBTQ+ travelers and offers a quieter, more secluded atmosphere.
 It’s a great spot to relax and enjoy the natural beauty of the area without the crowds.
-While this area is labeled as an LGBTQ+ beach, take that news with a grain of salt as it must depend on the day...
-When we visited, we may have been among the only ones in this section of the beach, apart from the beach club bordering the entrance.
+While this area is labeled as an LGBTQ+ beach, take that news with a grain of salt, as it must depend on the day… When we visited, we may have been among the only ones in this section of the beach, apart from the beach club bordering the entrance.
+If you’re planning your trip to Manuel Antonio and looking for what to do in Manuel Antonio that offers a quieter vibe, Playitas Beach fits the bill perfectly.
 Still, it’s a beautiful area with some trees to lounge under.

-If you’re looking on how to get to this beach, I recommend ordering a car or driving to the Playitas Beach Club and Restaurant.
-If you purchase a day pass and book in advance, you have access to the pristine beach along with spacious, comfortable loungers, beach towels, access to a small pool, and amenities like toilets and showers, it’s the perfect spot to unwind.
+If you’re looking for how to get to this beach, I recommend ordering a car or driving to the Playitas Beach Club and Restaurant.
+If you purchase a day pass and book in advance, you have access to the pristine beach along with spacious, comfortable loungers, beach towels, access to a small pool, and amenities like toilets and showers.
+It’s the perfect spot to unwind.
 The bar and restaurant offer service from 11:30 to 17:00.
+Playitas Beach combines relaxation with excellent food and drinks, and it’s one of the best tours Manuel Antonio visitors should consider when they want a low-key experience.

-• If you don’t want to book the day pass, you can access the beach from walking through a large pile of boulders from Espadilla Beach.
+If you don’t want to book the day pass, you can access the beach by walking through a large pile of boulders from Espadilla Beach.

 A quick note: the road to the hotel may appear steep, but it’s perfectly safe!